yecril71pl/cpp-docs.pl-pl/docs/standard-library/weak-ptr-class.md

 ### <a name="remarks"></a>Uwagi

-Typ jest synonimem dla parametru `T`szablonu.
+Typ jest synonimem dla parametru szablonu `T`.

 ### <a name="example"></a>Przykład